DominicHart/react-editable-photo-grid/README.md

-gallerySrcProperty | String | Determines which photo property is used for the gallery image src parameter. galleryButtonArrows | GalleryButtonArrows | Allows you to override the gallery prev and next button arrows with custom html. onPhotoClick | Void | A method that receives the photo id on click
+gallerySrcProperty | String | Determines which photo property is used for the gallery image src parameter. galleryButtonArrows | GalleryButtonArrows | Allows you to override the gallery prev and next button arrows with custom html. onPhotoClick | Void | A method that receives the photo id on click onGallerySwipe | Void | A method that receives a photo object when the gallery is swiped

 ## How to Use